DEFRA/apas-docs/docs/calculator/latest/en/pages/5-results.md

 - light grey circle within the hexagon or a light grey ring around the point if the totl does not exceed the minimum critical load or critical level, but is close to exceeding it (between 80-100%)

 When viewing the %CL results on a map, it is possible to view both:
-- the contribution of the plan or project in isolation (PC) or in combination (IPC) as a percentage of the CL.
+- the contribution of the plan or project in isolation (PC) or in combination (IPC) as a percentage of the CL
-- the total predicted concentration or deposition (PC + background levels, or IPC + background levels) as a percentage of the CL.
+- the total predicted concentration or deposition (PC + background levels, or IPC + background levels) as a percentage of the CL

 The colours of the results, and the value categories on the x-axis of the bar graphs, change depending on whether you are viewing results for PC or IPC.
 The change in x-axis values recognises that different values of %CL may be considered acceptable depending on whether you are viewing results for an in-isolation assessment (PC results) or an in-combination assessment (IPC results).